JamesTheAwesomeDude/mentalDarkChess/README.md

-python -m pip install -r requirements.txt cd src set chesscolor=white python -m DarkChess
+python -m pip install -r requirements.txt cd src python -m DarkChess

-REM DO THE SAME IN ANOTHER WINDOW: cd src set chesscolor=black python -m DarkChess
+REM DO THE SAME IN ANOTHER WINDOW: cd src python -m DarkChess
 ```

-Also pass env `lol=555` if you want White to start out with the D and E pawns removed
+Pass env `lol=555` if you want White to start out with the D and E pawns removed

 # Development